Jiefei-Wang/DockerParallel/vignettes/vignette.md

 # The structure of ECS
 Amazon provides Elastic Compute Service to take over the management of servers.
 By using ECS, the user only needs to prepare the container image and ECS will find the best server to run the container.
 ECS provides both the traditional server and fargate as the host machine of the container.
 For the traditional server, the user is able to select a set of hardware that can run the container.
 For the fargate launch type, it does not refer to any particular server.
 The choice of the server is determined by Amazon and is opaque to the user.
 The user only need to specify the CPU and memory that a container needs.
 Therefore, it greatly simplifies the deployment of the container.

-In this vignette, We use the foreach redis parallel backend and deploy the container using the ECS fargate launch type.
-Below is the diagram of how `DockerParallel` works with ECS and Bioconductor foreach redis container
+In this vignette, We use the foreach doRedis parallel backend and deploy the container using the ECS fargate launch type.
+Below is the diagram of how `DockerParallel` works with ECS and Bioconductor foreach doRedis container

 ![](fargate.jpg)

 The cluster object is created in your local R session, but the workers and redis server are from Amazon ECS.
 Each docker container contains one or more R workers, they will receive jobs sent by your local R session and do the parallel computing.
 The workflow of the `DockerParallel` package is as follow

 1. Select a cloud provider(default: ECSProvider)
-2. Select a container(default: BiocFERContainer)
+2. Select a container(default: BiocFEDRContainer)
 3. Create the cluster and run your parallel task

 In the rest of the vignette we will introduce them step by step